top of page

 Parenting children just takes time.
 How that time is disbursed varies as they grow older—and when your little guys and gals become teenagers, you may want them to give you some quality time!
 But their need for you to be available and flexible with your time never changes.

 This creates a definite challenge in today’s fast-paced culture, especially if you are a single parent.
 Since time is finite, we must set priorities for our schedule.
-We encourage you to carefully consider how you spend your time and whether or not you are available to your children.
+We encourage you to carefully consider “how you spend your time” with your children.

-My (Dennis’s) schedule has always been demanding.
+My (Dennis’s) schedule was always demanding during our child-raising years.
 But by the time we had graduated four children from high school, the responsibilities of a daily radio program, writing, speaking, and travel began to take me away from home even more frequently.
 It was Barbara’s gentle and persistent admonishment that ultimately caused me to adjust my schedule and focus so that I could have a better relationship with our two teenage daughters still at home.

 As a result, I was more involved in their lives and the issues they faced—dating, peer pressure, boundaries, and more.
 The bottom line: My teenage daughters needed a dad who would love them and speak the truth to them.
 They knew I cared because I was there—all there!